EpiphanySoft/oo/docs/Widget.md

 ## Life-cycle

-The `constructor` of `Base` expects a single `Object` parameter that holds configuration properties (described later).
+The `constructor` of `Widget` expects a single `Object` parameter that holds configuration properties (described later).
 It is not recommended that a derived class implement a `constructor`, but instead take advantage of the `ctor` method.

-`Base` also defines a `destroy` method that is used to cleanup any resources that the GC (garbage collector) won't handle.
+`Widget` also defines a `destroy` method that is used to cleanup any resources that the GC (garbage collector) won't handle.
 It is also not recommended that derived classes override the `destroy` method but instead implement a `dtor` method.